kpullum/sudoku_solver/README.md

-# sudoku_solver
+# sudoku

-A mobile app that solves sudoku puzzles from an initial state of given numbers.
+An app that solves sudoku puzzles from an initial state of given numbers.